BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

     -Paul Erdős (https://www.nature.com/articles/383584a0.pdf)
 </p>

-<b>The refined product</b>
+#### The Refined Product
 <p>
     In manufacturing, you start with raw materials and end with a finished product.
     In life, we have different social and professional roles: teacher, soldier, doctor.
-    Many of them are essentially fighting entropy.
+    Many of them are essentially fighting entropy - creating and sustaining the raw materials (people).
     But why bother?
-Where's it all leading?
 Why do anything?
 </p>

 <p>
     The medieval French built beautiful cathedrals.
-    A cathedral is a nice example of the physical reification of cultural motifs.
+    Cathedrals are physical reifications of cultural motifs.
-    Joseph Campbell referred to this as "the hieratic pantomime, making visible on earth the forms of heaven".
-(TODO: citation)
-    It's also a metaphor for what's always happening in a culture.
+    Joseph Campbell called this "the hieratic pantomime, making visible on earth the forms of heaven".
+(TODO: citation) It's also a metaphor for what's always happening in a culture.
     Cultures aim to convert the raw materials of human effort into refined edifices in physical, intellectual, and emotional space.
 </p>

 <p>
-    The "refined products", then, of all human effort are the aesthetics.
+    The refined products, then, of all human effort are the aesthetics.
     Or, to use a colloquial term, the vibes.
     At dinner with your extended family, the table, the chairs, and the food aren't the point.
     The point is the vibe, effulgent in emotional space.
 </p>

-<b>"We can only change the culture"</b>
+#### "We can only change the culture"
 <p>
     "What can we do about it?
 We can only change the culture."
     How do we change the culture?